hypnopump/SearchMethods.jl/README.md

 ## Examples - 8 puzzle
 The 8-puzzle consists of 9 spaces to fill with numbers from 1 to 9.
 The resulting blank space is used to move the pieces of the puzzle.
 From a given initial state, the goal of the puzzle is to reach the goal state, in which the numbers are ordered.

+The code can be found [here](https://github.com/EricAlcaide/SearchMethods.jl/blob/master/example/8puzzle.jl).
+The example contains the BFS, DLS and IDS search methods.

 <center><img src="https://github.com/EricAlcaide/SearchMethods.jl/blob/master/example/8puzzle_example.png"/></center>